To start, it helps to have a clear understanding of the terminology used:

 - A path is just the portion of the URL after the domain name: /academics/library

-Since these system paths are not very user friendly, a URL alias is automatically created for most content to create a more user-friendly version of the URL.
+Since these system paths are not very user friendly, a The user-friendly path for a content item or taxonomy term that replaces the system path.
+For example, /my-page can be an alias for /node/123. is automatically created for most content to create a more user-friendly version of the URL.
 For example, instead if viewing a page via /node/123, an alias allows viewing it via /my-page.

 Site admins and content managers can view all of the URL aliases on a site by visiting Configuration » Search and Metadata » URL Aliases.